 So there is nothing new about investments that I can write about.
 It is the same old boring story I tell, each time, all the time.
 But I have come to learn, over the past 2 decades of my career, that when investing is boring, it actually works.

-The writer, Christopher Tan, is Chief Executive Officer of Providend, a Fee-only Retirement Financial Adviser.
+The writer, Christopher Tan, is Chief Executive Officer of Providend, a Fee-only Wealth Advisory Firm.
 Besides being financially trained, he is also an Associate Certified Coach with the International Coach Federation.
 The edited version has been published in The Straits Times on 15 July 2018.